greenbone/docs/src/22.4/kali/installation.md

 ### 2. Install Greenbone Community Edition

-Greenbone CE and required dependencies can be installed with a single command:
+Greenbone Community Edition and required dependencies can be installed with a single command:

 ```bash
 sudo apt install gvm -y